top of page

 Early marsh orchid.

-The Pyramidal Orchis passed from the genus Orchis to the genus Anacamptis in 1817.
-It has since been joined by other morphologically quite different species.
-It is genetic analyzes that sometimes shed light on the relationships of different species and not always their similarities.
+The Pyramidal Orchid was moved from the genus Orchis to the genus Anacamptis in 1817.
+It has since been joined by other species that are morphologically quite different.
+It is genetic analyses that sometimes enlighten us on the relationships of different species and not always their similarities.

-The pyramidal Anacamptis is a species with wide geographic distribution and often exhibits very high population densities.
-It is moreover, in the opinion of many observers, a species in full expansion.
+Anacamptis pyramidalis is a species with a wide geographical presence and often has very high population densities.
+It is also, in the opinion of many observers, a species in full expansion.

-Little subject to variation apart from the size (from 15 to 50 cm), its color can vary slightly from a light pink to almost vermilion red.
-We can sometimes find a hypochrome (white) specimen within a population.
+Little subject to variation apart from size (from 15 to 50 cm), its color can vary slightly from a light pink to almost vermilion red.
+A hypochromic (white) specimen can sometimes be found within a population.

-The flowering period can be all the wider as it is widespread in a department.
-It will be found from the end of April in the South until end Juin generally in the other departments.
+The flowering period can be all the wider as it is spread in a department with strong variations in altitude or exposure.
+It will be found from the end of April in the South until the end of June generally in the other departments.

 Click on the photos to enlarge